 An accomplished and experienced attorney, Bridget is an invaluable asset to Riddell Law.
 After graduating in the top of her class from the University of Notre Dame and then in the top of her class at the Ohio State Moritz College of Law, Bridget joined a major law firm in Columbus practicing business litigation.
-After five years of practicing in a big firm environment, Bridget joined Riddell Law.
+After five years of practicing in a large corporate litigation firm, Bridget joined Riddell Law.

 Bridget’s appellate experience includes representing multiple trade associations as amici before the Ohio Supreme Court, arguing appellate cases before Ohio’s Tenth District Court of Appeals, and writing numerous briefs on behalf of clients before the federal Sixth Circuit Court of Appeals.
 As a trial court litigator, Bridget has significant experience advocating for her clients in all turns–from successful motions before the Court to mediation and settlement to successful trial verdicts.

 Ms. Riddell recently argued for one of our clients in front of the Ohio Supreme Court.
 You can view the video of the argument on our blog.

 - Listed, Ohio SuperLawyers Magazine, Rising Stars 2011, 2012, 2013, 2014 & 2015.